framMC/DiscordUserblacklisted/README.md

 # DiscordUserblacklisted
-- this is a fillter by bot and moderator danger user
+- this is a filter by bot and moderator danger user
+- Account must report by BOT YSK and Moderator